ajferrick/blog/_posts/2016-01-31-single-points-of-failure.md

 Back up your garbage.

-(Thankfully I *had* backups of music and pictures, but they were on a hard drive in California...while I was is Pennsylvania.
+(Thankfully I *had* backups of music and pictures, but they were on a hard drive in California, though I was in Pennsylvania at the time.
 Hrm.)